alu0101240374/ull-esit-gradoii-pl.github.io/assets/temas/introduccion-a-javascript/creating-and-publishing-npm-module.md

 ---
+title: Creating and Publishing a node.js Module in GitHub and NPM Registries
 ---

-# Creating and Publishing a node.js Module in GitHub and NPM Registries

 Creating a node module and publishing it to npm is a fairly straightforward process.
 Haven't done it yet?
 Not sure what I'm talking